SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 ### Level 20

-* Divine Intervention
+* Improved Divine Intervention

-You attempt to request the help of your deity, with a success chance of 1% per cleric level.
+You attempt to request the help of your deity, with a 100% chance of success.